squidfunk/mkdocs-material/docs/extensions/metadata.md

 ### Redirecting to another page

-It's sometimes necessary to move documents around in the navigation tree and redirect user from the old URL to the new one.
+It's sometimes necessary to move documents around in the navigation tree and redirect users from the old URL to the new one.
 The `redirect` meta-tag allows to create a redirection from the current document to the address specified in the tag.